Training: The Philadelphia School for the Alexander Technique

 Jana has taught the Alexander Technique in both academic and professional settings.
 A singer and performer, Ms. Tift maintains a private practice in the Technique, and she also works with actors, singers, instrumentalists, and choirs throughout the U.S. and abroad, including the Lawrence University Conservatory in Appleton, WI; Dreyfoos School of the Arts in West Palm Beach; the New World School of the Arts in Miami; Young Arts in Miami, and the Lovewell Institute in Oskarshamn, Sweden.
 In addition, she contributes her skills to the teacher training program at the Philadelphia School for the Alexander Technique.

 She has been a Hendrix-Murphy Foundation Artist-in-Residence at Hendrix College and an artist-in-residence at The Ragdale Foundation.
-A member of the graduate acting faculty at Florida Atlantic University, she has led workshops in the Alexander Technique at the Southeastern Theatre Conference, the International University Theatre Association, Theatre League of South Florida, and the Florida Professional Theatre Association.
+She was a member of the graduate acting faculty at Florida Atlantic University for ten years, and she has led workshops in the Alexander Technique at the Southeastern Theatre Conference, the International University Theatre Association, Theatre League of South Florida, and the Florida Professional Theatre Association.

 An award-winning director, Ms. Tift holds an MFA in Theatre from Florida State University.
 She has been awarded Best Director awards at the American College Theatre Festival in Louisiana, the Thespie awards in Michigan and the New Hampshire Theatre Awards.
 A devoted choral singer, Ms. Tift has enjoyed singing with the Master Chorale of South Florida; favorite performances include Beethoven's Ninth under the baton of Itzhak Perlman and singing“backup” for Andrea Bocelli in the premiere performance of his Christmas concert “My Christmas.”